vagifaliyev/Matrix-Solver/README.md

 # ACSE 5: Matrix Library
-# Group Name: Bad_Bois

 This C++ library is meant for carrying out Matrix computations.
-Inlcudes a total 4 types of matrices to use:
+Includes a total 4 types of matrices to use:

 1. Dense Matrix:
 saves strictly all values within an ordinary matrix.